GoneFreaks/Discord-Bot/README.md

 The owner of Bot (the Account whose id is equals to the owner_id) can execute some Admin-Commands by typing them in a private-Chat with Gruwie.<br>
 Keep in mind that you can theoratically change every single config-Option and reload it, but this could cause unexpected behaviour.<br>
-Therefore every uncritical option has been marked with the *#uncritical* - Tag.
+Therefore every critical option has been marked with the *#critical* - Tag.